Quad Cities Campus

 Program of Study

 Marketing lies at the heart of successful organizations.
 Thriving businesses need employees who can identify customer needs as well as create and implement marketing solutions to satisfy those needs.
-Through your Marketing courses at Western Illinois University–Quad Cities, you will develop important skills in the core strategic areas of products and services, professional selling, promotion, pricing, and marketing management through knowing and doing.
+Through your Marketing courses at Western Illinois University, you will develop important skills in the core strategic areas of products and services, professional selling, promotion, pricing, and marketing management through knowing and doing.
 The program has two focused certificates on integrated marketing communication and marketing technologies that will allow you to fully explore emerging areas of marketing used by world- class companies, to engage consumers and businesses.
 Mobile marketing, social media marketing, and a host of Internet-based marketing technologies give our students a “knowledge edge” after completing their degrees.
-Classes are taught using a combination of multimedia technology, case analysis, lecture, computer-based simulations, and experiential learning activities.
+Classes are taught using a combination of multimedia technology, case analysis, lecture, computer- based simulations, and experiential learning activities.
 Class sizes are typically limited to 45 in principles courses, with advanced courses restricted to 35 students per section.
 The Marketing major is offered at both the Macomb and Quad Cities campuses.

-The Marketing program includes professors who have received national recognition for outstanding teaching from the American Marketing Association, the Society for Marketing Advances, and the Marketing Management Association.
-Several Marketing professors have previously been named as the “Outstanding Teacher of the Year” in the College of Business and Technology.
+The Marketing program includes two professors who have received national recognition for outstanding teaching from the American Marketing Association, the Society for Marketing Advances, and the Marketing Management Association.
+Four professors of Marketing have previously been named as the “Outstanding Teacher of the Year” in the College of Business and Technology.
 These faculty understand the needs of students and the industry partners that hire those students.

 The faculty makes extensive use of computer-based simulations as teaching tools in undergraduate Marketing courses.
 In addition, the department’s low student-teacher ratio means that you will have the personal attention you need for optimal learning.
-Marketing professors specialize in services marketing, direct marketing, internet marketing, consumer research, retailing, professional selling, sales management, and advertising.
+Marketing professors specialize in services marketing, direct marketing, Internet marketing, consumer research, retailing, professional selling, sales management, and advertising.
 Their industry experience in these areas enables them to introduce students to a network of professionals both here and internationally.

 Honors in Marketing

 To be eligible for the Centennial Honors College, entering freshmen must have an ACT composite score of at least 28 OR have a 26 or 27 composite ACT and be in the top 15% of their graduating class OR have an ACT composite score of at least 24 and be in the top 10% of their high school graduating class.
-Comparable SAT score is acceptable.
-Transfer and current WIU students who wish to join the Honors College (including the Quad Cities Honors Program) must have a 3.4 grade point average on a 4.0 scale based on 12 or more semester hours.
-Honors credit is given for honors coursework completed at other accredited institutions.
+A comparable SAT score is acceptable.
 To find out more, visit wiu.edu/Honors.

-Students are encouraged to join and participate in Western’s chapter of the American Marketing Association (wiu.edu/users/miama).
-Membership in the organization broadens students’ education through discussions, visits with leading marketing officials, assistance with résumé and interviewing preparation, and field trips to marketing facilities.
+Marketing students are encouraged to join and participate in Western’s Marketing Club.
+Membership in the organization broadens students’ education through discussions, visits with leading marketing officials, assistance with résumé and interview preparation, and field trips to marketing firms.

 The College of Business and Technology is fully accredited by the Association to Advance Collegiate Schools of Business International, which assures that you receive a rigorous, up-to-date education.
 AACSB International is the largest and most prestigious accreditation organization for management education in the world.

-The department and the University encourage involvement in internship programs with public and private businesses and industry.
+The Department of Management and Marketing and the College encourage involvement in internship programs with public and private businesses and industry.
 Along with credit toward graduation, such internships provide valuable experience and frequently result in employment upon graduation.